MicrosoftDocs/fabric-docs/docs/admin/feature-usage-adoption.md

 ### Pro and PPU capacities

 Semantic models in *Pro* and *Premium Per User* (PPU) workspaces are hosted on internal logical capacities.
-The usage of these capacities can be seen in the admin monitoring report and as operations in the audit logs.
+The usage of these capacities can be seen in this report and as operations in the audit logs.

   * **Pro logical capacities** - Appear as *Reserved Capacity for Pro Workspaces* with the capacity SKU value *Pro* or *SharedOnPremium*.